Information Set Decoding in the Lee Metric with Applications to Cryptography: Applications: code-based cryptosystems over

-\section{Applications: Code-based cryptosystems over $\mathbb{Z}_4$}
+\section{Applications: code-based cryptosystems over $\mathbb{Z}_4$}

 In this section we state a quaternary version of the McEliece and the Niederreiter cryptosystem.
 For the key generation one chooses a quaternary code $\mathcal{C}$ of length $n$ and type $h=4^{k_1}2^{k_2}$, which has an efficient decoding algorithm and is able to correct up to $t$ errors.
+We do not propose the use of a specific code, but we note that the secret code needs to come from a family of codes that is large enough and have a large enough error correction capacity $t$, such that brute force attacks on these aspects are not feasible.